Nerve Pain Treatment in Garden City & Lake Success, NY

 Nerve Pain Specialist in Nassau County, NY

-Nerve pain — also called neuropathic pain — is one of the most difficult types of pain to treat and one of the most misunderstood.
-It doesn't respond well to standard pain medications, it often worsens at night, and it can feel unlike anything patients have experienced before.
-At his Garden City and Lake Success offices, Dr. Edward Rubin specializes in diagnosing and treating the full spectrum of neuropathic pain conditions using targeted, evidence-based interventional techniques.
+Nerve pain — also called neuropathic pain — is one of the hardest kinds of pain to treat.
+It often does not respond to standard pain pills.
+It tends to get worse at night.
+And it can feel unlike any pain you have had before.
+At his Garden City and Lake Success offices, Dr. Edward Rubin finds the cause of nerve pain and treats it with targeted, proven procedures.

 What Is Nerve Pain?